 |Lifetime*||MTV*||National Geographic*||Nat Geo Wild*|

 *channels available in HD for £3 a month; see below.

-Note the inclusion of BT Sport 1 in that list.
-Users can upgrade to the full BT Sport pack, including BT Sport Europe, for an extra £5 a month.
+BT Sport 1 is included in the last and users can upgrade to the full BT Sport package including BT Sport Europe for an additional £5 per month.

 |Entertainment Plus||Comedy Central Extra, MTV Music, Movies 24, H2, TCM, Eden, Good Food, Discovery Science, Discovery Turbo|